ik2535/olist-ecommerce-datawarehouse/README.md

 - **Containerized deployment** for easy reproduction
 - **Production patterns** with proper error handling

-## 🔒 Security

-**For Production Use:**
-- Change all default passwords in `.env`
-- Use strong, unique passwords
-- Enable SSL/TLS for database connections
-- Implement proper authentication & authorization
-- Use secrets management tools (AWS Secrets Manager, etc.)

-**Current Setup:**
-- Includes default credentials for easy local development
-- All sensitive values are configurable via environment variables
-- `.env` file is gitignored to prevent credential leakage

 ## 🤝 Contributing

 This is a portfolio project demonstrating data engineering skills.
 Feel free to explore the code and reach out with questions!

-## 📧 Contact

-**Your Name** - your.email@example.com
-**LinkedIn:** [Your LinkedIn Profile]
-**Portfolio:** [Your Portfolio Website]

----
-*Built with ❤️ using modern data engineering tools*